 Uncharted will be produced by Avi Arad under Atlas Entertainment Production banner with Charles Roven, and Alex Gartner.

-The filming is set to begin in early 2017.
+The filming is set to begin in late spring of 2017.